“Dear Fellow Legislator:

 “The purpose of this lawsuit is to protect the independence of the legislature and preserve the separation of powers.
 It is our hope that the court will remedy this constitutional violation and that future governors will not feel empowered to use such coercive tactics.”

-“We write to inform you that [if and when you pass 'pension reform'] we will file a lawsuit challenging [your unconstitutional actions, for they are] purely political, [opportunistic] and an unconstitutional attempt to coerce [public employees] to comply with [your] demands.
+“We write to inform you that [when you pass illegal and immoral 'pension reform'] we will file a lawsuit challenging [your unconstitutional actions, for they are] purely political, [opportunistic] and an unconstitutional attempt to coerce [public employees and retirees] to comply with [your hypocritical] demands.

-“This matter is of fundamental constitutional importance, as ['pension reform'] threatens [retired and current public employees’ earned rights and benefits].
+“This matter is of fundamental constitutional importance, as ['pension reform'] threatens [retired and current public employees’ rights and benefits that were earned].
 The Illinois Constitution protects [these rights and benefits.
-Article XIII, Section 5 of the Constitution of the State of Illinois was added in 1970 as a] safeguard to protect [public employees from a diminishment and impairment of benefits earned], to ensure the legislature could not [diminish those benefits], and to prohibit [Illinois legislators] from running roughshod over [public employees].
+Article XIII, Section 5 of the Constitution of the State of Illinois was added in 1970 as a] safeguard to protect [public employees and retirees from a 'diminishment and impairment' of benefits earned], to ensure the legislature could not [diminish those benefits], and to prohibit [Illinois legislators] from running roughshod over [public employees and retirees].

-“[By diminishing public employees’ rights and benefits, the Illinois General Assembly] has chosen to disregard [the Illinois Constitution] and its necessity if [a] state government is to work [ethically,] properly and efficiently.
+“[By diminishing public employees’ and retirees' rights and benefits, the Illinois General Assembly] has chosen to disregard [the Illinois and U.S. Constitutions] and its necessity if [a] state government is to work [ethically,] properly and efficiently.

-“[To violate a contract with public employees] would severely and irrevocably compromise [what a contract means] and set a very dangerous precedent…”
+“[To violate a constitutional contract with public employees and retirees] would severely and irrevocably compromise [what a constitutional contract means] and set a very dangerous precedent…”

 To possess a right to a promised deferred compensation, such as a pension, is to assert a legitimate claim with all Illinois legislators to protect that right.
 There are no rights without obligations.
 They are mutually dependent.
 Fulfilling a contract is a legal and moral obligation justified by trust among elected officials and their constituents.

-“The purpose of [our] lawsuit is to protect [public employees’ earned benefits and rights]… It is our hope that the court will remedy this constitutional violation and that future [legislators] will not feel empowered to use such coercive tactics [ever again].”
+“The purpose of [our] lawsuit [against Quinn and the Illinois General Assembly] is to protect [public employees’ and retirees' constitutionally-guaranteed rights and benefits]… It is our hope that the court will remedy [this duplicitous] constitutional violation and that future [legislators] will not feel empowered to use such coercive tactics [ever again].”

 “[Any] attempt to denigrate the validity of decades of judicial precedents about the binding nature of legislation establishing pension commitments to government employees and to motivate state courts to overturn long-settled premises about these commitments would impose its own, unjustifiable costs.
 The states and their instrumentalities have promised pension benefits to their employees; those employees have relied on those long-standing promises; and as a result the citizens of the states have benefited from the services provided by those employees.